2025 Dutch general election: Opinion polls

 After rising in the polls in the first months after the 2023 Dutch general election, the Party for Freedom (PVV) declined from March 2024 onwards; however, it continued to lead.
-GroenLinks–PvdA (GL-PvdA) consistently polled in second place, between 22 and 30 seats.
+GroenLinks–PvdA (GL/PvdA) consistently polled in second place, between 22 and 30 seats.
 The Christian Democratic Appeal (CDA) rose consistently in the polls, at first at the expense of New Social Contract (NSC) and later of the People's Party for Freedom and Democracy (VVD).
 In the final months before the election, JA21 also rose significantly in the polls, as did Democrats 66 (D66).

 Results

 Democrats 66 (D66), led by Rob Jetten, narrowly beat Geert Wilders's Party for Freedom (PVV), winning 16.9% of the vote to PVV's 16.7%, and tying with PVV at 26 seats in the House of Representatives.
 D66 gained 17 seats compared to the 2023 election, while the PVV lost 11 seats.
-The People's Party for Freedom and Democracy (VVD) of Dilan Yeşilgöz came third with 14.2% of the vote and 22 seats, losing 2 compared to the 2023 election, followed by the GroenLinks–PvdA (GL-PvdA) alliance, led by Frans Timmermans, which obtained 12.8% of the vote and 20 seats, losing 5.
+The People's Party for Freedom and Democracy (VVD) of Dilan Yeşilgöz came third with 14.2% of the vote and 22 seats, losing 2 compared to the 2023 election, followed by the GroenLinks–PvdA (GL/PvdA) alliance, led by Frans Timmermans, which obtained 12.8% of the vote and 20 seats, losing 5.
 The Christian Democratic Appeal (CDA) under Henri Bontenbal achieved a notable resurgence, securing 11.8% of the vote and 18 seats, gaining 13 since 2023.

 Among smaller parties, JA21 rose to win 6.0% of the vote and 9 seats, an increase of 8 from the 2023 election, while the Forum for Democracy (FvD) gained 4.5% of the vote and 7 seats, an increase of 4.
 The Farmer–Citizen Movement (BBB) saw a sharp decline to 2.7% and 4 seats, a loss of 3.
-DENK, the Reformed Political Party (SGP), the Party for the Animals (PvdD), and the Christian Union (CU) each won three seats, with the Socialist Party (SP) reduced to the same number, losing 2 seats.
+DENK, the Reformed Political Party (SGP), the Party for the Animals (PvdD), and the Christian Union (CU) each remained at 3 seats, with the Socialist Party (SP) reduced to the same number, losing 2 seats.
 50PLUS returned to parliament with two seats, while Volt lost one of two seats.
 The New Social Contract (NSC) faced the largest defeat, losing all of their 20 seats.

+Party for Freedom leader Geert Wilders shared messages on X that suggested electoral fraud in Maastricht, Leiden and Zaanstad.
+The three municipalities denied any wrongdoing.
+The posts were regarded as an unprecedented step from Wilders' side, which some political scientists compared to Donald Trump's attempt to discredit the 2020 American presidential election.